CiteIt/citeit-webservice/aws-sam/citeit-app/README.md

 ### Writing Python code that can use either S3 or Minio

-The following using the boto3 library (AWS Pyton SDK) in order to create a bucket and upload a existing files to the Minio server.
+The following uses the boto3 library (AWS Python SDK) in order to create a bucket and upload a existing files to the Minio server.

 ```
 import boto3